Even a thoroughbred dog can poop in the house once in a while.

 7. Communication Barrier

-If you do not pay attention to your dog and it doesn’t know how to communicate with you either, going inside the house regularly will be a normal sight.
+If you do not pay attention to your dog and it doesn’t know how to communicate with you either, going inside the house regularly will be a regular sight.

 Unlike humans, these animals are not verbal; they simply drop hinds and hope you would pick them.